Move-In Checklist

 You should check whether your family’s homeowner’s insurance can cover your items.
 If not, you may want to speak with your provider about purchasing renter’s insurance.
 It can be inexpensive, and many companies provide discounts for customers who have more than one type of insurance.

-The front doors of our residence halls/apartments are locked 24 hours a day, so all residents must swipe their U Card to enter the building.
+The front doors of our residence halls/apartments are locked 24 hours a day, so all residents must tap their U Card to enter the building.

-You should pick up your U Card either during orientation or at the U Card Office before move in.
+You should pick up your U Card either during orientation or at the U Card Office before moving in.
+Please bring your U Card with you when you check-in.

 U Card Information for Students